srnagar/java-sdk-docs/java-util-logging.md

 ### Log to a file

 In the examples above, logging was to the console, which is not normally the preferred location for logs.
-To configure logging to a file instead, which will be rolled over after hourly, and archived in gzip format, the following configuration will suffice:
+To configure logging to a file instead, use the following configuration:

 ```
 handlers = java.util.logging.FileHandler